potibm/kasseapparat/doc/admin.md

 ### Client

 Find a list below with hardware that was tried and tested at demoparties (feel free to extend this list).
 Other hardware will work as well.
-This is meant as a

 - Apple iPad Air 10.9" Wi-Fi 64GB, 4th generation (add as [shortcut to the home screen](https://support.apple.com/en-gb/guide/shortcuts/apd735880972/ios))
 - Barcode scanner: